(See also Neonatal Seizure Disorders.)

-Serum glucose, sodium, calcium, magnesium, and phosphorus and liver and kidney function tests to rule out metabolic disorders if the history includes recent vomiting, diarrhea, or impaired fluid intake; if there are signs of dehydration or edema; or if a complex febrile seizure occurs
+Serum glucose, sodium, calcium, magnesium, and phosphorus and liver and kidney function tests are done to rule out metabolic disorders especially if the history includes recent vomiting, diarrhea, or impaired fluid intake; if there are signs of dehydration or edema; or if a complex febrile seizure occurs.

-Cranial MRI if neurologic examination detects focal abnormalities or if focal features occur during the seizure or postictal period
+Brain MRI is done if neurologic examination detects focal abnormalities or if focal features occur during the seizure or postictal period.

-EEG if febrile seizures have focal features or are recurrent
+Electroencephalography (EEG) is done if febrile seizures have focal features or are recurrent.

-A diagnostic evaluation based on the underlying disorder if children have an already identified developmental or neurologic disorder (usually, the term febrile seizure is not used in such cases)
+A diagnostic evaluation based on the underlying disorder is done if children have an already identified developmental or neurologic disorder (usually, the term febrile seizure is not used in such cases).

-EEG typically does not identify specific abnormalities or help predict recurrent seizures; it is not recommended after an initial simple febrile seizure in children with a normal neurologic examination.
+EEG typically does not identify specific abnormalities or help predict recurrent seizures, and it is not recommended after an initial simple febrile seizure in children with a normal neurologic examination.

 Overall recurrence rate of febrile seizures is about 35%.
-Risk of recurrence is higher if children are < 1 yr when the initial seizure occurs or have 1st-degree relatives who have had febrile seizures.
+Risk of recurrence is higher if children are < 1 year of age when the initial seizure occurs or have 1st-degree relatives who have had febrile seizures.
 Risk of developing an afebrile seizure disorder after having ≥ 1 simple febrile seizures is about 2 to 5%—slightly higher than the baseline risk of developing epilepsy (about 2%).

 Most of the increased risk occurs in children who have additional risk factors (eg, complex febrile seizures, family history of seizures, developmental delay); in these children, risk is increased up to 10%.
 It is unclear whether having a febrile seizure can itself permanently lower the seizure threshold or whether some underlying factors predispose children to both febrile and nonfebrile seizures.

 Simple febrile seizures themselves are not thought to cause neurologic abnormalities.
 However, in some children, a febrile seizure may be the first manifestation of an underlying seizure disorder or unrecognized neurologic disorder.
-The signs of the disorder may be identified retrospectively or not appear until later.
+The signs of the disorder may be identified retrospectively or may not appear until later.
 In either case, the febrile seizure is not thought to be causal.

 Prolonged febrile status epilepticus may be associated with damage to vulnerable parts of the brain such as the hippocampus.

-All children require antipyretic therapy; lowering temperature can help prevent another febrile seizure during the immediate illness and makes it easier to stop febrile status epilepticus.
+All children require antipyretic therapy because lowering the temperature can help prevent another febrile seizure during the immediate illness and makes it easier to stop febrile status epilepticus.

-Treatment is supportive if seizures last < 15 min.
+Treatment of febrile seizures is supportive if seizures last < 5 minutes.

-Drug therapy is usually IV, with a short-acting benzodiazepine (eg, lorazepam 0.05 to 0.1 mg/kg IV over 2 to 5 min repeated q 5 to 10 min for up to 3 doses).
-Fosphenytoin 15 to 20 mg PE (phenytoin equivalents)/kg IV may be given over 15 to 30 min if the seizure persists.
-In children up to 5 yr, diazepam rectal gel 0.5 mg/kg may be given once and repeated in 4 to 12 h if lorazepam cannot be given IV.
+Drug therapy is usually IV, with a short-acting benzodiazepine (eg, lorazepam 0.05 to 0.1 mg/kg IV over 2 to 5 minutes repeated every 5 to 10 minutes for up to 3 doses).
+Fosphenytoin 15 to 20 mg PE (phenytoin equivalents)/kg IV may be given over 15 to 30 minutes if the seizure persists.
+In children up to 5 years of age, diazepam rectal gel 0.5 mg/kg may be given once and repeated in 4 to 12 hours if lorazepam cannot be given IV.
 Phenobarbital, valproate, or levetiracetam can also be used to treat a persistent seizure.

 Parents of a child who has had a febrile seizure should be advised to carefully monitor their child's temperature during illnesses and to give antipyretics if temperature is elevated (even though controlled studies have not shown that this treatment prevents febrile seizures from recurring).

-Simple febrile seizures last < 15 min and have no focal features, and do not recur within a 24-hour period.
+Simple febrile seizures last < 15 minutes, have no focal features, and do not recur within a 24-hour period.

-Complex febrile seizures last > 15 min continuously or with pauses, have focal features, or recur within 24 h.
+Complex febrile seizures last > 15 minutes continuously or with pauses, or have focal features, or recur within 24 hours.

 Routine testing is not required, but if children have complex seizures, neurologic deficits, or signs of a serious underlying disorder (eg, meningitis, metabolic disorders), testing should be done.

-Seizures lasting ≥15 min require drug treatment (eg, lorazepam 0.05 to 0.1 mg/kg IV over 2 to 5 min repeated q 5 to 10 min for up to 3 doses).
+Seizures lasting ≥ 5 minutes require drug treatment (eg, lorazepam 0.05 to 0.1 mg/kg IV over 2 to 5 minutes repeated every 5 to 10 minutes for up to 3 doses).

 Risk of developing an afebrile seizure disorder after having a simple febrile seizure is about 2 to 5%.